 From time to time we have open chairs at Basketball Insiders for writers looking to gain experience, grow their brand and to be part of an aggressive up-tempo content team.

-We are considering adding up to four new voices in 2018, and what we are looking for is very specific.
+We are considering adding new voices for the 2020-21 NBA Season, and what we are looking for is very specific.

 Here are the criteria:

 – A body of professional work that reflects an understanding of the NBA and basketball.

 – Must live within 30 minutes of an NBA team.